 1954 Was a Great Year for Mobile Homes

 This 1954 Trailette model mobile home is an excellent example of the amenities and styles available for the year:

 1954 was such a great year for mobile homes because that’s when the tri-level or bi-level homes started getting really popular.
 They were so awesome!
 Stewart Coach Industries, Inc. was making a truly unique model, but I think the one that really shines is the 1954 Pacemaker.

 Pacemaker Trailer Company was building some amazing mobile homes:

 We’ve been remodeling mobile homes since the beginning!

-The canvas tents that were boxed and towed behind cars needed to be repaired a lot.
+The canvas sided campers and trailers needed to be repaired a lot.
 From there, the mobile homes got more complex as did the remodels.
-This mobile home remodel in 1954 shows just a little glance at the good ole days and how they updated and upgraded mobile homes.
+This 1954 trailer remodel is just a little glance at the good ole days and how they updated and upgraded mobile homes during that era.

 This little coach got a nice new look and received some fancy new interior upgrades, too.
 We put it in video form for you:

 Thanks so much for reading Mobile Home Living!
 We appreciate you!